 Your annual discharge test will be undertaken outside normal working hours.
 If your building is permanently occupied, the test will be phased so only alternate luminaires are tested.

-A regular service and maintenance schedule are essential.
 A competent person should also be appointed to supervise servicing of the system.
 This person should be given sufficient authority to sign off any work that may be necessary to enable the system to operate correctly.

 In order to test an emergency lighting system, we will need to simulate a mains power failure on the normal lighting circuit.
 The individual luminaries must be simulated.
 By doing this, we will essentially force the emergency lighting system to operate via the battery supply.